sass/sass/proposal/color-4-new-spaces.md

 > Both Sass and CSS have similar legacy behavior that relies on all colors
 > being interchangeable as part of a shared `srgb` color space.
 While the new
-> color formats will opt users into new default behavior, some legacy color
+> color spaces will opt users into new default behavior, some legacy color
-> formats behave differently for the sake of backwards-compatibility.
+> spaces behave differently for the sake of backwards-compatibility.

 Colors in the `rgb`, `hsl`, or `hwb` [color spaces](#known-color-space) are considered *legacy colors*.
 The output of a legacy color is not required to